Eric Coates: By The Sleepy Lagoon

 Selsey Beach with a special Eric Coates blue plaque in honour of By The Sleepy Lagoon

 The piece itself is seamlessly orchestrated and incredibly relaxed and very easy to listen to.
-Coates’ romantic main theme, chiefly played by the upper strings, aim to depict the warm summers evening he experienced at Selsey.
+Coates’ romantic main theme, chiefly played by the upper strings, aim to depict the warm summer’s evening he experienced at Selsey.
 The opening four bars sets the scene immediately for the listener.
 There is a sense of upward movement which then slowly trickles down to create a lilt in the melody.
 If the strings go upwards in the melody, then the winds will accentuate with a descending figure.
-Thus, perfect harmony is achieved between two opposing ideas.

-The brass are largely muted throughout, offering delicate (yes, delicate!) call and answer phrases with the winds.
-Coates’ attention to detail is admirable, with subtle notions such as wind trills taking the listener to a rural world.
+The brass are largely muted throughout, offering delicate call and answer phrases with the winds.
+Coates’ attention to detail is pertinent in this work with subtle notions such as wind trills taking the listener to a rural world.
 The well-known melody then develops into the middle section of the piece, which is perhaps less well known.
 Throughout this section the lagoon still beckons, and to me it feels as if this signifies Coates looking away from the scenery, but then quickly averting his eyes back to the lagoon once more.